 A brownfield is a property whose redevelopment is complicated by the presence of contamination or perceived contamination.
-It could be an old gas station, vacant motel, former industrial site, an abandoned dump, etc.
+Examples include old gas stations, vacant motels, former industrial sites or abandoned dumps.

 NMED offers free environmental evaluations of brownfield properties.
 Services include:

-Local government units, tribal governments, quasi-public entities (such as community development organizations), and non-profit entities are eligible to request a TBA.
+Local government units, tribal governments, quasi-public entities (such as community development organizations), and non-profit entities are eligible to request an assessment.

 It is usually easier to find funding for redevelopment of a site than for cleanup.
 NMED offers low-interest loans with favorable terms that can be used for remediating contamination at an eligible brownfield site.
 The funds may also be used for asbestos removal or abatement.
 The availability of cleanup funding can leverage the other funding needed – on average, $17 for every dollar of brownfields funding.

 Contact us to discuss the eligibility of your project and the application process.

 Brownfield redevelopment requires community planning, environmental expertise, public and private partners, and familiarity with a myriad of potential sources of assistance.
 NMED can help you connect to the resources you need to make your project a Brownfields success story.